Maria Plattner

-Maria Plattner (born 6 May 2001) is an Austrian footballer who plays as a midfielder for 2.
-Frauen-Bundesliga club Bayern Munich II and the Austria women's national team.
+Maria Plattner (born 6 May 2001) is an Austrian footballer who plays as a midfielder for ÖFB Frauen Bundesliga club Red Bull Salzburg and the Austria women's national team.

 Club career

 Plattner made her senior club debut for FC Bergheim in 2017 in an Austrian Frauen Bundesliga match.
-She spent the 2018-19 season at FC Wacker Innsbruck and the 2019-20 campaign with SK Sturm Graz.
+She spent the 2018–19 season at FC Wacker Innsbruck and the 2019-20 campaign with SK Sturm Graz.

 In 2020, Plattner signed for German Frauen-Bundesliga club 1.
 FFC Turbine Potsdam.
 She played five times for Potsdam in their run to the 2021-22 DFB-Pokal Frauen final.
-She also started in the final, where they lost 4-0 to Wolfsburg.
+She also started in the final, where they lost 4–0 to Wolfsburg.
 Plattner made 32 appearances across three seasons at Turbine Potsdam, registering one goal and six assists.

 After leaving Potsdam in 2023, she spent the best part of two years back at Wacker Innsbruck.

 On 18 January 2025, Bayern Munich announced the signing of Plattner from Innsbruck for their second team, who play in the 2.
 Frauen-Bundesliga.

 International career

 Plattner represented Austria's under-16, under-17 and under-19 teams at youth level.
-She made her senior international debut on 17 September 2021 in a 2023 FIFA Women's World Cup qualifier against Latvia, replacing Verena Hanshaw in the 59th-minute of an 8-1 away win.
-Her first goals for the national team came on 12 April 2022 in the same qualification campaign, scoring twice against Latvia in a 8-0 home victory.
+She made her senior international debut on 17 September 2021 in a 2023 FIFA Women's World Cup qualifier against Latvia, replacing Verena Hanshaw in the 59th-minute of an 8–1 away win.
+Her first goals for the national team came on 12 April 2022 in the same qualification campaign, scoring twice against Latvia in a 8–0 home victory.